locka99/cpp-to-rust-book/features_of_rust/casting.md

 ## Coercion

+Rust does not do casting so this complexity is gone.
+Basically if you wish to "cast" you must do one of the following.

-Rust does not do casting.
-A numeric type may be coerced to another numeric type using the [`as`](https://doc.rust-lang.org/book/casting-between-types.html#as) keyword.
+1. A numeric type may be coerced to another numeric type using the [`as`](https://doc.rust-lang.org/book/casting-between-types.html#as) keyword.
+2. Complex types can implement `Into<Foo>` or `From<Foo>` traits that allows one structured type to be turned into another.
+3. Unsafe code can transmutate memory, essentially reinterpretting the contents.

 ```rust
 let a = 123i32;